 Otago, New Zealand

-Otago has a rich history of mineral exploration and mining dating back over a century to the first prospectors who discovered gold and began alluvial operations in the 1800’s through to the Macraes Flat open pit mining in the 90’s.
+Otago has a rich history of mineral exploration and mining dating back over a century, from the first prospectors who discovered gold and began alluvial operations in the 1800’s through to the Macraes Flat open pit mining in the 1990’s.

 The first GIS prospectivity model of the Otago region was undertaken by GNS Science.
-This team, led by now Kenex Director Greg Partington, modelled orogenic gold throughout the South Island of New Zealand in both the Mesozoic and Palaeozoic schist belts of New Zealand (Partington and Smillie, 2002).
-Initial modelling from this 2002 study can be seen below and large regional targets were produced for Otago.
+This team, then led by now Kenex Director Greg Partington, modelled orogenic gold throughout the South Island of New Zealand in both the Mesozoic and Palaeozoic schist belts of New Zealand (Partington and Smillie, 2002).
+Initial modelling in 2002 from this study produced large regional targets, as can be seen below in the leftmost image.

-In 2004 Kenex undertook a new modelling study over the Otago region and used new geological mapping by GNS Science (QMAP series) and an improved geochemical database to refine the modelling by GNS Science (Partington and Sale, 2004).
-As shown in the figure below this modelling led to a significant reduction in the prospective regions for mineralisation and allowed explorers to target areas in more detail for new exploration permits and data collection.
+In 2004 Kenex undertook a new modelling study over the Otago region, using updated geological mapping by GNS Science (QMAP series) and an improved geochemical database to refine the previous modelling by GNS Science (Partington and Sale, 2004).
+As shown in the central figure below this modelling led to a significant size reduction of the prospective regions for mineralisation, thus allowing explorers to target areas more precisely for new exploration permits and data collection.

-In 2007 Glass Earth Ltd started an aggressive exploration programme over Otago which began with the collection of regional geophysical data to interpret geology and shear zones under the large areas of fluvial and glacial Tertiary cover units in Otago.
+In 2007 Glass Earth Ltd started an extensive exploration programme over Otago, which began with the collection of regional geophysical data to interpret geology and shear zones under the large areas of fluvial and glacial Tertiary cover units.
 In subsequent years Glass Earth undertook follow-up geochemical sampling and geological mapping of exploration targets.

-Along with Glass Earth several other exploration companies have collected new geological data throughout Otago in the last four years, which when compiled, will allow new advanced modelling studies for orogenic gold and tungsten in Otago to be undertaken.
+Along with Glass Earth, several other exploration companies have collected new geological data throughout Otago.
+This data, when compiled, will allow new advanced modelling studies for orogenic gold and tungsten in Otago to be undertaken.